beginning of content

 Visit the Jean Hailes for Women's Health website for more information.

-Endometriosis Australia has information including fact sheets, a podcast range of support groups you can connect to.
+Endometriosis Australia has information, including fact sheets, a podcast and a range of support groups you can connect to.

-Endozone has research-based information and suggestions about how to manage your endometriosis symptoms at various stages of life, from school to work and family life.
-It also has useful information for people working, living with or supporting people with endometriosis.
+Endozone has research-based information and tips on managing endometriosis symptoms through different life stages — from school to work and family life.
+It also has useful resources for people living with endometriosis and those who support them.

 Check your symptoms Find a health service